 When tourists think of visiting Italy for the first time, their must-see places are usually Rome, Florence and Venice.
-While getting around Rome is way more complex than in Venice or Florence, there are certain things that a first-time visitor to Italy should know.
+While getting around Rome is way more complex than in Venice or Florence in Italy, there are certain things that a first-time visitor to Italy should know.

 A few years ago I was actually a student in Florence as well, which allowed me to get to know the city well enough to introduce you to some hidden gems and show you how to avoid mistakes.
 Here are my best tips for visiting Florence for first-time visitors.